MHG16/final-project/README.md

 1. A view of the galaxy where the user can click on a planet to open the appropriate entry.
 2. A blog where citizens will be able to describe their own visits to the planets.
 This will be fan fiction.
 3. A registration system where the user can identify as a member of the empire or the rebellion when they log in.
 This will result in the interface theme changing to appropriate colors and logos.
-Only registered users can submit blog entries.
+Also, only registered users can submit blog entries.
 4. An area where users can suggest future upgrades to to the system, including additional planet entries.
-5. The ability of users to rate their visits to locales.
-6. Users can sign up to receive email updates.
+5. Users can sign up to receive email updates.

 ## User Stories
 [user stories](https://trello.com/b/YzkaM1vF/star-wars-a-guide-to-the-galaxy)